AVSystem/developer-zone/docs/Anjay_integrations/Anjay_ST_integration/STM32L496G-DISCOBG96.md

     6. Click **Go to device** to see your added device dashboard.

     !!! tip
-        LwM2M Server URI, endpoint name and other informations you can read from **configuration** tab.
+        LwM2M Server URI, endpoint name and other informations you can be found in the **configuration** tab.

 ## Configuring the Client